raman162/UofICS410FinalProject/README.md

 The source of the data is from [TimeDocHealth](https://timedochealth.com/) that has a care team that focuses on providing telehealth services to patients with multiple chronic diseases.
-Two CSV files, each containing 10,000 records was exported from the TimeDoc system.
+Two CSV files, each containing 10,000 records were exported from the TimeDoc system.
 One file named `positive_encounters.csv` contained only notes that were labelled as a positive outcome due to the telehealth services while another file named `no_positive_encounters.csv` only